hxl1116/CRMTool/README.md

 Clone the project into an IDE.
 For IntelliJ, open the Database tab on the right sidebar and add the customer.db by selecting "Data Source from Path".

+## Configuration
+The config.xml file contains the database url and current customer ID for the project.
+If the database url connection is unsuccessful, the property may need to be modified for the user.

 ## Usage
 Compile and run.
 Enter commands through standard input.